MayaMua/PhD-Projects-SUD-COVID19/README.md

 ![Data Path](/Intro/images/Data%20Path.png)

-1. `config.py` is used to store the basic information:
+1. `config.py` and `data_config.py` are used to store the basic information:
    - Data location (The data path should follow the structure shown in the image: `.../Data/Froedtert/[data]`.)
    - Some locations to store your results
    - `enc_type` definition (For admitted patients, the types are 'IP', 'ED', 'UN', 'OS'.
 For general patients, you can include almost all types: 'IP', 'ED', 'UN', 'OS', 'AV', 'EI', 'IS')
    - ICD-code 10 definition
    - Columns needed.
-2. Merge the diagnosis and encounter table
+2. Merge the diagnosis and encounter table to get basic patient information.
+And then, we filter admitted patients and recalculate the length of stay.
+Next, we also check the immunization status.Check the `Data Preprocessing/merge_data.py` for more details.